Prince of Peace Lutheran Church of Saratoga California

 Structure

-Participants will gather in our Fellowship Hall at 6:00pm.
+Participants will gather in our Fellowship Hall at 6:30pm.
 Participants hear a short (approximately 20 - 30 minute) presentation from the featured speaker or panel of speakers.
-After the presentation, guests will be provided a meal (vegetarian option) which will be accompanied by facilitated discussions at each table.
+After the presentation, dessert will be accompanied by facilitated discussions at each table.

 Get Involved